-UPDATED: This article was originally published in September 2017
+UPDATED: This article was originally published in September 2017, updated in February 2023

-December would usually see us sipping mulled wine in winter markets across Europe or dipping our toes in the Pacific Ocean.
+December would usually see us sipping mulled wine in winter markets across Europe or dipping our toes in the Pacific Ocean, and while you can definitely still do that, our yearly travel round up is going in a different direction.

 Founded in 2002, The Intrepid Foundation was established to give travellers a way to support trustworthy organisations and give back to the communities they’ve visited.
 Since its creation, The Intrepid Foundation has raised over AU $10 million for over 130 non-government organisations around the world for projects that tackle major issues like climate change, conservation, wildlife protection, education and child protection.